dhornbein/peoplemedicine-jekyll/_resources/empathy-circuit.md

  - active listening session
 ---

-The Empathy Circuit is a method for surfacing tensions and making requests within a group.
+This is an empathy-first, NVC-inspired tool to help you quickly and safely surface issues that have been weakening trust, so they don’t build up into unspoken resentments.

+We invite empathy by sharing the deeply-held values and needs behind our tensions while temporarily holding back on the specifics of our complaint (as a first step in preparation for going deeper, once trust has been built through empathetic listening).

+The circuit works by using a strong filter (general and positive language only) to protect the listener from feeling blame and to invite them to hear us in light of our values and needs.

+It has three parts: Structured Statements, Trust-Sized Requests, and Mirroring.

-{% include gdoc-thumbnail.html img=true href=page.links.download.href size=800 id=page.file.gdocId alt="picture of the empathy curcuit one pager" %}
+{% include gdoc-thumbnail.html img=true href=page.links.download.href size=800 id=page.file.gdocId alt="picture of the empathy circuit one pager" %}